First things first:

 Prior to their recent rebranding, Wood’s Navy Rum used to make more of a point of showing off that they were 100 Proof, with a bottle strength of 57% ABV.
 From what I knew at the time, that didn’t quite add up (I thought overproof was 57% ABV – not 100 Proof, as surely 57% was 114 Proof?).

-Pusser’s re-branded their flagship Rum a while back, now calling it Gunpowder Proof, further described as being Admiralty Strength with a bottle strength of 54.5%ABV (109 Proof).
-Something doesn’t appear to add up, so it’s time to dig a little deeper, and for that we need to head back to the 1600’s and the age of sail.
+Pusser’s re-branded their flagship Rum a while back, now calling it Gunpowder Proof, further described as being Admiralty Strength with a bottling strength of 54.5% ABV (109 Proof).
+Something doesn’t appear to add up, so it’s time to dig a little deeper, and for that, we need to head back to the 1600s and the age of sail.

-The Royal Navy’s charter dates right back to 1585, brought into being by Henry the Eighth (the chap with the wife habit).
-Life was damn hard for those onboard ship – bad enough if you enlisted, but far worse for those press-ganged into service.
+The Royal Navy’s charter dates right back to 1585.
+Life was damn hard for those on board ship – bad enough if you enlisted, but far worse for those press-ganged into service.
 Life was made all the more bearable with alcohol.
-The daily ration was a gallon, or 8 pints of small beer (a relatively low alcohol affair), or a pint of wine or a half pint of spirits.
+The daily ration was a gallon, or 8 pints of small Beer (a relatively low alcohol affair), or a pint of Wine or a half-pint of Spirits.

 As the Royal Navy started to extend its reach to the Caribbean and beyond, several things became quickly obvious.

 The Beer and water went off quickly, hardly helped by being stored in wooden barrels rather than something nice and sterile as we might do today, and so it’s no stretch to understand Spirits being the mainstay of a long voyage.
 Rum was both a daily treat and tradeable currency.